Featured Comment:

 Place the scored mackerel in a heatproof bowl.
 Pour boiling water over the fillets to loosen any debris, then quickly transfer them to ice-cold water.

-After cleaning, dry each fillet with kitchen paper.
+After cleaning, dry each fillet thoroughly with kitchen paper.
 This prevents any residual water from diluting the flavors in your broth.

 Add the mackerel fillets to the pan, skin side up.
 Spoon the broth over the top for 1-2 minutes.

-Even after washing, blueback fish (青魚), such as mackerel, can still have quite a strong flavor.
-This characteristic is balanced by using fragrant ingredients such as fresh ginger and spring onion.
-This will make your mackerel flavorful yet delicate in taste!
+Even after washing, blueback fish (青魚), such as mackerel, can still have quite a strong flavor.This characteristic is balanced by the use of aromatics such as fresh ginger and leek, making your mackerel flavorful yet delicate!

 Place a drop lid (otoshibuta) over the mackerel and simmer for 10 minutes.
 Not only does this prevent the surface from drying out, but it ensures even cooking and stops the fish from moving too much, therefore also preventing breakage.

 In these cases, I use a small separate bowl and mix the miso paste with a small amount of broth from the pan (about 2 tbsp) and some soy sauce.
-You can then pour the mixture straight into the pan and over the mackerel, the thinned out mixture will combine easily with the rest of the broth!
+You can then pour the mixture straight into the pan and over the mackerel – the thinned-out mixture will combine easily with the rest of the broth!

 It’s also worth noting that miso paste tends to lose its flavor when cooked at high temperatures or for too long.
 For maximum flavor, I lower the heat to a simmer and add the miso paste near the end.

 Continue simmering until the liquid reduces by half.
 Spoon the broth over the mackerel occasionally to keep it moist.
+This typically takes about 10 minutes, but you can adjust between 8-12 minutes depending on the size of your mackerel.
+The fish is ready when the flesh flakes easily.

 I mentioned this technique in my nikujaga recipe, but allowing the dish to cool down after it has been cooked develops the umami and richness of the sauce, resulting in the maximum flavor.